SforAiDl/KD_Lib/README.md

 <br>

-Please cite our pre-print if you find KD_Lib useful in any way :)
+Please cite our pre-print if you find `KD-Lib` useful in any way :)

 ```bibtex